Skin Care Emulsion – Complete Guide

 Balance Skin’s pH

-Most Korean and Japanese beauty products will list the pH level of their items.
-It can be highly beneficial to know your product’s pH level to ensure it pairs well with other items in your skincare routine and that it won’t exasperate your skin.
+Knowing your product’s pH level can help ensure it pairs well with other items in your skincare routine and won’t exacerbate your skin.

-However, some emulsions on the market can balance your skin’s pH level.
 When your pH levels are balanced, your skin barrier is happy and healthy.
-In addition, pH-balanced skin will help achieve a youthful, even, and plump complexion.

 Soothe Acne

-Emulsions are typically calming skincare products, which are particularly good for acne-prone skin.
-As mentioned earlier, emulsions can be formulated with various ingredients to target what your skin needs the most help healing.
+As mentioned earlier, emulsions can be formulated with various ingredients to target what your skin needs the most help with healing.

 For example, some emulsions can contain gentle BHAs to treat acne from within the skin and exfoliate.